Work in Portugal

 This is one of Europe’s warmest countries.
 Imagine yourself with a glass of port or the local beer in your hand, with a beautiful meal (seafood is very popular here) in front of you as you sit al fresco watching the sun go down on the Atlantic.

-Chances are your Portuguese waiter will stop to have a chat with you because they are a friendly bunch of people and there will be a cliff somewhere on the horizon because Portugal’s coastline is a dramatic scape of sea coves, lagoons and rock face.
+Chances are your Portuguese waiter will stop to have a chat with you because they are a friendly bunch of people and there will be a cliff somewhere on the horizon because Portugal’s coastline is a dramatic scape of sea caves, lagoons and rock face.

 The reason why people are so friendly here is probably that although they are a very prosperous nation now, they were in the depths of poverty in the 20th century.
 This is probably why they cherish a good quality of life over money and so you will often see them dancing and spending their time with their family.